 For many of us, the age-old pastime of fishing evokes memories of summer’s glassy lakes and warm breezes.
-For others, it may call up pre-dawn wake-up calls, soggy worms and even soggier rain boots.
-Either way, fishing is a childhood rite of passage and (for the most part) an adventure we’d love to introduce to our own children.
+For others, it may call up pre-dawn wake-ups, soggy worms and even soggier rain boots.
+Either way, fishing is a childhood rite of passage and — for the most part — an adventure we want to introduce to our own children.

-Recently, my husband and I took our young son to Gold Creek Trout Farm in Woodinville, to test fishing for ourselves.
-It was our son’s first fishing experience, and he had a blast!
+Recently, my husband and I took our young son to Gold Creek Trout Farm in Woodinville, to try out fishing for ourselves.
+It was our son’s first fishing experience and he had a blast!
 The pond was stocked with trout, and bamboo fishing poles, bait and nets were available.

 How can you get started fishing with your kiddos?
 It's easy.
 Read on for tips on gear and first trips.

 Tip: Free Fishing Weekend is Saturday–Sunday, June 10–11, 2017!
 During this weekend, anglers of any age do not need a fishing license to fish in Washington.
 Read the website carefully as other rules, such as season openings and catch limits, still apply.